PC5518/FeverTracker-HealthLogger-Visualizer/README.md

 1. Run the script and enter your temperature, feelings, medicines, and notes.
 2. The date and time are automatically recorded.
-3. The script appends the new entry to the Excel file.
+3. The script appends the new entry to the Excel file(WHICH IS MANDATORY).
 4. A temperature trend plot is generated, with shaded fever zones and the latest temperature highlighted.
 5. The Excel file can be customized to suit your preferences or personal template.